kyma-project/kyma/docs/serverless/03-05-supported-webhooks.md

       - **spec.auth.type** must be set to either `key` (SSH key) or `basic` (password or token)
       - **spec.auth.secretName** must not be empty

+## Admission webhook

+There is also an additional, admission webhook that is only triggered in the scenario when you switch in the runtime from one registry to another.

+To switch registries in the runtime, you must create or update a Secret CR that complies with [specific requirements](#details-switching-registries-in-the-runtime).
+This Secret CR, among other details, contains a username and password to the registry.
+The admission webhook encodes these credentials to base64 and places them in a Docker `config.json` file that is required by Kaniko - the Function's job building tool - to access the registry and push a Function's image to it.
+The admission webhook adds the (re)created `.dockerconfigjson` entry and a valid value to the created Secret CR.

+### Requirements

+This webhook is triggered every time you `CREATE` or `UPDATE` a Secret in any Namespace, provided the Secret contains:
+- the `serverless-registry-config` name
+- the `serverless.kyma-project.io/remote-registry: config` label